iepathos/openshift-diy-geodjango/README.md

 Deployment:

 1. Install PostgreSQL cartridge
+2. Setup Django project settings (geodiy_live for OpenShift)
+3. commit-n-push
-2. Run ./setup.sh to build and install Python 2.7, pip, uwsgi, proj4, geos, gdal
+4. Run $OPENSHIFT_REPO_DIR/.openshift/bootstrap.sh to build an environment (this will install Python 2.7, pip, uwsgi, proj4, geos, gdal, create PostGIS template database, create project database inherited from template database, create database roles)

-3. Setup Django project settings (geodiy_live for OpenShift)
-4. commit-n-push (.openshift/* scripts will do pip requirements installation and uwsgi restart).
+After these steps you will get:
+* Python 2.7
+* pip
+* uwsgi
+* proj4
+* geos
+* gdal
+* PostGIS-enabled template database
+* PostgreSQL database (inherited from template db) for Django project
+* Ready to go Django project
+* activated action_hooks

+The easiest way to start your app is to commit-n-push something into your openshift repo again (hooks will do their job).